• Skip to primary navigation

 • Alien Registration Number (if you are not a U.S. citizen)

-• Your most recent federal income tax returns, W-2s, and other records of money earned.
+• Your most recent federal income tax returns, W-2s, and other money-earned records.
 (Note: You may be able to transfer your federal tax return information into your FAFSA using the IRS Data Retrieval Tool.)

 • Bank statements and records of investments (if applicable)